and breast health services

 starting at age 40!

-You will not need a doctor’s referral for a baseline or routine screening mammogram.
-If you have any of the following symptoms or will be utilizing Medicare insurance, please contact your primary care provider immediately as you will require a diagnostic mammogram:
+You will not need a doctor’s referral for a baseline or routine screening mammogram unless you are utilizing Medicare insurance.
+If you have any of the following symptoms, please contact your primary care provider immediately as you will require a diagnostic mammogram:

 a new breast lump

 unusual skin appearance

 Your screening mammogram images will be interpreted by a radiologist within a few days.
 You will receive your results by mail or a phone call and they will also be sent to your referring provider.
 At this time you will know if your mammogram is clear or if you should return for follow-up testing, also known as a diagnostic mammogram.